machanism-org/machai/ghostwriter/src/site/markdown/act.md

 --act unit-tests Improve unit test coverage
 ```

-Use specialized Acts when the goal is clear, and use interactive Acts when you expect to refine the request through conversation.
+Use a specialized Act when the goal is clear.
+Use an interactive Act when you expect to refine the request through conversation.